-1. Prioritize the protection of Hideout's stunning viewsheds and existing natural environment by limiting the negative impacts of development and mitigating potential natural hazards such as fire and manmade hazards such as pollution.

-2. Organize community recycling efforts.

-3. Encourage interaction with the natural beauty of Hideout by installing community-minded open spaces including parks and trails.
+- Prioritize the protection of Hideout's stunning viewsheds and existing natural environment by limiting the negative impacts of development and mitigating potential natural hazards such as fire and manmade hazards such as pollution. - 2.
+Organize community recycling efforts. - 3.
+Encourage interaction with the natural beauty of Hideout by installing community-minded open spaces including parks and trails. - Promote conservation and preservation practices among Hideout residents to better protect the local environment.